TheRoddyWMS/Roddy/docs/index.rst

 -  Multi-Level configuration system
 -  Modular application design
--  A variety of supported workflows
--  Access to several cluster backends
+-  Access to several cluster backends (via `BatchEuphoria`_)
--  Callable stand-alone or integratable in other applications
 -  Different versions of plugins/workflows and the Roddy core application are handled in a single installation
+-  Various already implemented workflows
+-  Callable stand-alone or integrable in other applications
 -  Only a few dependencies and no database for the Roddy core application necessary
 -  Various execution modes to support users to get their work done